 History of Tobacco in the USA

 Tobacco is a native plant to the American continent and has been cultivated and used for thousands of years, with the earliest estimates placing the first crops growing between 1400-1000 BC in the Americas and used by Native Americans for ceremonial and medical purposes.
-At the end of the 15th century, explorers to the Americas were first introduced to tobacco and return with it back to Europe, but usage of tobacco began exploding in popularity throughout Europe after the return of the Conquistadors from the Spanish inquisition of the Americas during the 16th century.
+At the end of the 15th century, explorers to the Americas were first introduced to tobacco and return with it back to Europe, but the usage of tobacco began exploding in popularity throughout Europe after the return of the Conquistadors from the Spanish Inquisition of the Americas during the 16th century.

 The Americas became one of the largest regions for the tobacco industry in the world with the growth of the United States and Caribbean during the end of the 17th century and on into the 18th century, experiencing robust economic expansion and vast trading with European and other global markets until the Revolutionary War when British embargoes created significant problems for American farmers.
 By the end of the War of 1812, the demand by Europeans for American tobacco resumed and the United States answered with large farms and plantations providing a seemingly endless supply of tobacco for export to all point throughout the globe.

-Cigars, loose tobacco and chewing tobacco were the main tobacco products sold throughout the world up until the 1900’s after the invention of the cigarette rolling machine, allowing manufacturers to quickly and efficiently rolls thousands of cigarettes a day verse hundreds a day prior to the rolling machines.
-The demand by Americans has also tailed off during the later part of the 20th and up until today, with the CDC reporting that approximately 15.5% of US adult smoke, down from over 40% in the 1960’s.
+Cigars, loose tobacco, and chewing tobacco were the main tobacco products sold throughout the world up until the 1900’s after the invention of the cigarette rolling machine, allowing manufacturers to quickly and efficiently rolls thousands of cigarettes a day verse hundreds a day prior to the rolling machines.
+The demand by Americans has also tailed off during the latter part of the 20th and up until today, with the CDC reporting that approximately 15.5% of US adult smoke, down from over 40% in the 1960’s.

-Starting in 1978, the export of tobacco from the United States began declining, and though the manufacturing of cigarettes continued to grow during that period, ultimately government intervention through price support programs increased the demand for cheaper, foreign tobacco.
+Starting in 1978, the export of tobacco from the United States began declining, and through the manufacturing of cigarettes continued to grow during that period, ultimately government intervention through price support programs increased the demand for cheaper, foreign tobacco.
 Today, the tobacco industry continues to remain strong with an interest in flavored hookah smoking and newer products, such as electronic cigarettes, that have caught on with younger smokers and is the fastest growing segment for many tobacco manufacturers.